 December, 2011: Leica Camera AG started delivery of the 30mm Leica Elmarit-S ASPH f/2.8 for the Leica S2 medium format camera.
 The LFI (Leica Fotografie International) 08/2011 brought a test and article about the new lens.

 The LFI (Leica Fotografie International) 08/2011 brings a test and article about the new 30mm Leica Elmarit-S ASPH f/2.8 lens.

 Paul Smith and Leica

 Paul Smith and Leica Camera AG limited edition Leica D-Lux 5 leather cases for Christmas 2011.

-In December the Leica Store Mayfair in London as well as the Paul Smith stores in London will be offering these two limited edition Leica D+Lux 5 edition leather cases in just 150 of each.
-Price should be around 3-400$.
+December 2011: The Leica Store Mayfair in London as well as the Paul Smith stores in London will started offering these two limited edition Leica D-Lux 5 leather cases for approx 200 Pounds.
+Only 150 of each available.

 January 2012 the first RED EPIC users started playing around with the Leica adapters that will enable RED EPIC video cameras to take Leica R and Leica M lenses.
 As if it wasn't hard enought to get Leica M lenses, this won't make it easier.
 And the R lenses that seemed to have dropped a little in price are likely to go op again, especially on the more exotic ones that are suitable for video.

 The Leica R to EPIC RED converter.
 A similar exist for Leica M lenses to be mounted onto RED EPIC.